mosi-sol/Mosi-Math/Millennum-Question/readme.md

 ---

 ## Additions:
-Every time can to multiply 7 (1+2+4) to the first number of second row, the answer is the same of sum of second row.
+Every time can to multiply 7 (1+2+4 "first row sum") to the first number of second row, the answer is the same of sum of second row.
 (Always)